ajscimone/TodoApp/README.md

 # TodoApp
-A simple javascript Todo app with json api
+A simple javascript Todo app built with Nodejs and MongoDB on the backend, and a React frontend.